IslandViewPTA/islandview-pta-site/content/news/2020-12-newsletter.md

 ## PTA Meeting Tuesday Dec.
 1

-**Join us at 6 PM on Dec 1 for the final PTA meeting of 2020!** Get all the latest news and updates, and help make amazing things happen in 2021.
+**Join us Dec.
+1 at 6 PM via Zoom for the final PTA meeting of 2020!** Get all the latest news and updates, and help make amazing things happen in 2021.

 {{< fig src="holidaygiftbags.jpg" align="center" class="max-w-xs" >}}